imarc/opus/README.md

 ## What Does it Do?

-Opus copies files from composer packages into your root package / project.
+Opus copies files and directories from composer packages into your project folder.
+These files can be anything from CSS/JS assets, all the way to plugin code for bootstrapping.

 ## How Does it Work?

-Packages provide installation maps for supporting frameworks which tell Opus which files to copy from the source package and where to copy them in the project root.
+Packages provide installation maps for supporting frameworks which tell Opus which files or directories to copy from the source package and where to copy them relative to the project root.

 ## Why Do I Need It?

 Opus allows for framework modules or asset libraries to be bundled together.
-For example, if you have a CMS which has plugins, your plugins are likely in PHP, but they may also require additional CSS or Javascript files which need to be copied somewhere in the project.
+For example, if you have a framework which allows for plugins to be installed via the copying of bootstrapping files, these can be copied automatically for the user.

-Additionally, some pluggable components require extra steps where the user must "configure" the plugin by copying and pasting some bootstrap PHP into a file in a plugin dirctory or something similar.
-Opus can copy the plugin file instead, and then the user can edit only if it's necessary to customize.
+This is particularly useful if the imported files can be customized or modified since Opus will ensure the integrity of your changes, however, it can also be used for assets which do not change except for upstream versions such as JS libraries or CSS.

-## Enabling Opus in Your Framework, CMS, or Project's `composer.json` File
+## Enabling Opus in Your Project's `composer.json` File

 _NOTE: Opus will use the `name` property in the `composer.json` to determine which installation map to use from supporting packages._

+In order to enable opus, you will want to require it, and set the `extra.opus.enabled` parameter to `true`:

 ```json
 "require": {